 Amazingly, most restaurants don’t have any accounting system at all.
 When I ask my clients questions like , “What are your food, liquor, and labor costs?”
 I get the thousand mile stare.
 When I ask them for printed copies of basic financial statements (such as profit and loss, balance sheet or cash flow), they have no idea what I’m talking about.
 Since you can’t manage what you can’t count, a restaurant without any of these three financial statements is set up for failure, or, at the very least, a loss of a lot of money and I would consider “flying blind”.
 The most common problem I see is the owner of the restaurant thinking their accountant is doing the financial statements when actually they are only doing the taxes.

 What do the numbers mean?

-Achim Nowak is an author, speaker, C-Suite coach, international authority on personal presence.
-His book “The Moment: A Practical Guide to Creating a Mindful Life in a Distracted World” (New Page Books) has just been published.
+Achim Nowak is an author, speaker, C-Suite coach, and an international authority on personal presence.
+His book, The Moment: A Practical Guide to Creating a Mindful Life in a Distracted World (New Page Books) has just been published.
 His previous books have become prized resources for entrepreneurs and Fortune 500 executives around the globe.
 Achim and his work have been featured on 60 Minutes, Fox News, NPR, in The New York Times and The Miami Herald.

 Douglas Muir is an authority in business strategy, having successfully built several multimillion-dollar enterprises from the ground up.
-He is considered the start-up guru and speaks internationally on topics of entrepreneurship, innovation, and business growth.
+He is considered the Start-Up Guru and speaks internationally on topics of entrepreneurship, innovation, and business growth.